wtsi-hgi/weaver/docs/outline.md

     - First, we're going to split up that filter into the two bits of information we can filter by.
     - We also need to convert the volume name to its DB key
     - We'll then ask the DB for the information, and join the `vault_actions` table, and add a GiB column
+- `getVaultHistory` function:
+    - Here, we can use whichever filters are provided to us (filepath, username, lustre volume) to generate the appropriate SQL query to get that data.
+    - We have a list of the SQL filters, that we can collapse with AND at the end to generate the query we want.
+    - We then ask the DB for that information, join it with the `vault_actions` table, and return it

 ## `helpers.R`
 - `parseBytes` and `readBytes` functions: